scikit-learn/enhancement_proposals/slep011/proposal.rst

 Stop supporting RandomState instances
 -------------------------------------

-We would not be able to support use-cases D or G except by passing `None`, but then it would be impossible to get reproducible results across executions (use-case A)
+We would not be able to support use-cases D, F, and G, except by passing `None`, but then it would be impossible to get reproducible results across executions (use-case A)

 Store a seed in fit/split instead of in init
 ---------------------------------------------